4 DAYS FROM $1,449

 This Open-Air Museum of Wooden Architecture is a true site to behold, and you’ll admire fascinating examples of traditional wooden buildings collected from around Russia.
 Among the notable structures is the Church of the Transfiguration, an ornate structure with 22 domes, built entirely without nails.

 This morning takes you on an excursion to the village of Mandrogi, where you’ll visit a wooden home and a local handicrafts market, followed by a shashlik (Russian barbecue) lunch.
-Back on board, enjoy a lecture on Soviet and Post-Soviet times, as well as a lively Russian language lesson.
+Back on board, learn the art of painting matryoshka (nesting dolls), followed by an onboard lecture on Russian fairytales.
 Toast your Russian river cruise at the Captain’s Farewell Reception and Farewell Dinner this evening.
 Afterwards, enjoy a talent show and live music at the bar.

 Welcome to St. Petersburg